jflournoy/old.jflournoy.github.io/_posts/2017-10-20-riclpm-lavaan-demo.md

 This walk-through explains, briefly, why and how to run a RI-CLPM in R.

+_All code and data are available [in the github repository](https://github.com/jflournoy/misc-r-projects/tree/master/lavaan_ri-clpm)_

 # Critique of cross-lagged pannel models

 This post summarizes critiques of the traditional cross-lagged panel model (CLPM), and an improved model by Hamaker, Kuiper, and Grasman {% cite hamaker_critique_2015 -A %}.